christopher-rath/Micasa/README.md

 * ExifLibrary (http://oozcitak.github.io/exiflibrary/) – Copyright (c) 2013 Ozgur Ozcitak.
   Used under the terms of The MIT License (https://opensource.org/licenses/MIT).
 * WaitCursorIndicator Class (https://www.codeproject.com/Tips/137802/Hourglass-Mouse-Cursor-Always-Changes-Back-to-its)
-  – Published by Sergey Alexandrovich Kryukov (https://www.sakryukov.org/) under The Code
-* Project Open License (CPOL) 1.02 (https://www.codeproject.com/info/cpol10.aspx).
+  &ndash; Published by Sergey Alexandrovich Kryukov (https://www.sakryukov.org/) under The Code Project Open License (CPOL) 1.02 (https://www.codeproject.com/info/cpol10.aspx).

 Warranty: This application is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A